Hola (VPN)

 Hola is a freemium web and mobile application which provides a form of VPN service to its users through a peer-to-peer network.
 It also uses peer-to-peer caching.
 When a user accesses certain domains that are known to use geo-blocking, the Hola application redirects the request to go through the computers and Internet connections of other users in non-blocked areas, thereby circumventing the blocking.
-Users of the free service share a portion of their idle upload bandwidth to be used for serving cached data to other users.
-Paying users can choose to redirect all requests to peers but are themselves never used as peers.
+Users of the free service agree to become peers in the Bright Data network, a residential proxy provider.
+Paying users do not become peers.

 History

 In 1998, Ofer Vilenski and Derry Shribman founded KRFTech, a software development tools company.
 With the profits from the company, they started Jungo in 2000 to develop an operating system for home gateways.
 In 2006, NDS (Cisco) acquired Jungo for $107 million.

 In 2008, Vilenski and Shribman started investigating the idea of re-inventing HTTP by building a peer-to-peer overlay network that would employ peer-to-peer caching to accelerate content distribution and peer-to-peer routing to make the effective bandwidth to target sites much faster.
 This would make the Internet faster for users and cheaper to operate for content distributors.
 They started up Hola with $18 million from investors such as DFJ (Skype, Hotmail), Horizons Ventures (Li Ka-shing's venture capital fund), Magma Venture Partners (Waze), Israel's Chief Scientist Fund, and others.

 Hola Networks Limited launched its network in late 2012, and it became popular in January 2013 when consumers started using Hola for Internet privacy and anonymity by utilizing the P2P routing for IP masking.
 "After being around for two months with 80 downloads a day, on January 23, 2013, at 5 PM Israel time, the product was good enough.
 That was the second it took off and went up overnight to 40,000 downloads a day", Vilenski told Startup Camel.